-Beginning in the 2017-18 school year, DESE, in partnership with Solution Tree (a private organization that provides professional development resources, training, and support to K-12 educators), started the PLCs at Work Pilot Program.
-This was a result of recommendations from the 2016 Adequacy report.
-Funding was first provided by Act 427 of 2017, which required that additional funding provided for professional development above the amount required by statute (currently \$32.40 per student) shall be used by DESE for the development and administration of the PLCs.
+Beginning in the 2017-18 school year, DESE, in partnership with Solution Tree (a private organization that provides professional development resources, training, and support to K-12 educators), started the PLCs at Work Pilot Program, as recommended in the 2016 Adequacy Report.
+Funding was first provided by Act 427 of 2017, which required that additional funding provided for professional development above the amount required by statute shall be used by DESE for the development and administration of the PLCs.
 In 2017-18, this excess amount included \$4 million which was paid to Solution Tree to implement a pilot PLC program.
-In each school year since 2017-18, 10-12 additional schools and districts have been chosen from a rigorous application and evaluation process to participate in the program.
-In 2020-21, there were three cohorts of schools and districts participating in the program and Solution Tree received \$12.5 million to implement the program in those participating cohorts.
+Since the 2017-18 school year, a total of 51 schools and 8 districts have been chosen from a rigorous application and evaluation process to participate in the program.

-Enhanced Salary
+Enhanced Salary/Teacher Salary Equalization